waymobetta/lambda_rs/README.md

 # lambda-rs

-a generic project template for writing lambda functions with rust
+a basic project template for writing lambda functions with rust

 steps: